Zonnev/elementaryos-firefox-theme/readme.md

 ## After installation

 1. Disable Title bar in the customization panel in Firefox.
-2. In the customization panel in Firefox you can move the new tab button to the left if you wish and use the dark mode option as well, in combination with [Pantheon Tweaks](https://github.com/pantheon-tweaks/pantheon-tweaks/).
+2. In the customization panel in Firefox you can move the new tab button to the left and select System theme.
+You can also use the dark theme option but light theme is not supported.
+3. If you use [Pantheon Tweaks](https://github.com/pantheon-tweaks/pantheon-tweaks/) with the dark mode on, the theme changes to dark mode by itself.